rmraya/OpenXLIFF/README.md

 ## Copy Source to Target

-You can copy the content of `<source>` elements to new `<target>` elements for all untranslated segments using the class `com.maxprograms.converters.CopySources` from your Java code or using the provided scripts.
+You can copy the content of `<source>` elements to new `<target>` elements for all untranslated segments using class `com.maxprograms.converters.CopySources` from your Java code or using the provided scripts.

 Running `.\copysources.bat` or `./copysources.sh` without parameters displays help for copying source to target in an XLIFF file.